bendtherules/bendtherules.github.com/posts/how-does-Array-iterator-work?.md

 ## A little about the iterator protocol

 When we use spread operator, like `[...someArray]` - it treats someArray as a general iterable, not specifically as an array.
-It tries to get a iterator from the iterable, using `iter = someArray[Symbol.iterator()]`
+It tries to get a iterator from the iterable, using `iter = someArray[Symbol.iterator]()`
 <!--stackedit_data:
-eyJoaXN0b3J5IjpbMTQzODE1NjUxNywtMTc5NDY1NDMwNCwxMD
+eyJoaXN0b3J5IjpbLTE1MTU5OTMwODEsLTE3OTQ2NTQzMDQsMT
-M2MDk3MTA0LC00Mzk5OTc4NTldfQ==
+AzNjA5NzEwNCwtNDM5OTk3ODU5XX0=
 -->